bors-ng/bors-ng.github.io/_documentation/reference.md

     | bors delegate+ | Allow the pull request author to r+
     | bors delegate=[list] | Allow the listed users to r+
     | bors ping | Will respond if bors is set up

-### Note on rejected code reviews

-If any member of the project requests changes, their review must be dismissed before Bors will merge the branch in to master.

 ## Configuration (bors.toml)